openshift-labs/learn-katacoda/middleware/serverless/05-knative-client.md

 ## Install
 #TODO Include link of where to get this, but it should already be installed in the env.

-## Knative Service Commands
+## Serverles Service Commands
-In the previous chapter you created, updated and deleted the Knative service using the YAML and kubectl/oc command line tools.
+In the previous chapter you created, updated and deleted the Serverless service using the YAML and oc command line tools.

 We will perform the same operations in this chapter but with kn: